Carrot cake Bliss balls in a coconut bowl on a white background

 How should the bliss balls be stored?

-Store the carrot cake bliss balls in the fridge in an airtight container.
+Store the carrot cake bliss balls in the fridge, sealed in an airtight container.

 How long can the bliss balls be stored?